 Congratulations on your engagement and upcoming wedding!
 Now that you and your fiancé have made it official, choosing your Washington DC, Maryland, or Virginia wedding venue is the next big step.
-This is one of your biggest decisions since the location of your wedding affects the attire of your wedding party and guests, photo opportunities, decorations, the vendors you choose to work with, and much more.
+This is one of your most significant decisions since the location of your wedding affects the attire of your wedding party and guests, photo opportunities, decorations, the vendors you choose to work with, and much more.
 However, before choosing the perfect wedding venue, it’s essential to sit down as a couple and decide on several important details.
 The tips below should give you an excellent place to start.

 How Big of a Guest List Do You Want?

 It can be disappointing to have your heart set on a specific wedding venue only to find out it isn’t large enough to accommodate your guest list.
-That’s why creating a list with your fiancé of who you would each like to invite is so important.
-Keep in mind that most venues for weddings require a minimum guest count to book your reservation.
+Creating a list with your fiancé of who you would each like to invite is essential.
+Keep in mind that most venues for weddings require a minimum guest count to book your wedding reception.
 We recommend starting with the shortest guest list possible and then adding people as you investigate more potential wedding venues.

 What is Your Budget?

-To help with budgeting for your wedding, consider that the website ValuePenguin estimates the cost per guest at $252 in Baltimore, Maryland and $320 in Washington DC for 2019.
+To help with budgeting for your dream wedding, consider that the website ValuePenguin estimates the cost per guest at $252 in Baltimore, Maryland, and $320 in Washington DC.
 While your Maryland, Virginia, or DC wedding venue will take up a big chunk of your wedding budget, you need to balance it with other costs such as catering, wedding apparel, photography, flowers, and much more.

 Choose Your Wedding Date

-It’s common for couples to want to get married on a date that’s meaningful to them such as the anniversary of the day you met, the birthday of the bride or groom, or the anniversary of parents or grandparents.
-If you have your heart set on a specific date, it’s a good idea to start calling venues as early as possible.
+It’s common for couples to want to get married on a meaningful date, such as the anniversary of the day you met, the birthday of the bride or groom, or the anniversary of parents or grandparents.
+If you have your heart set on a specific date, it’s good to start calling venues as early as possible.
 Like any other business, pricing in the wedding business operates on supply and demand.
 For example, you will pay more to reserve a venue for a Saturday during the summer than you would a weekday during the winter.

 Create a Research Spreadsheet to Compare Wedding Venues in Washington DC, Maryland, and Virginia